valeriopaolicelli/SegVPR/README.md

 **Usage:**
- * Train: Using the default parameters the script runs the final architecture configuration with ResNet50 encoder, DeepLab semantic segmentation module, multi-scale pooling layer from 4th and 5th conv blocks and finally the domain adaptation module.
+ * *Train:* Using default parameters, the script uses the final architecture configuration with ResNet50 encoder, DeepLab semantic segmentation module, multi-scale pooling layer from 4th and 5th conv blocks and finally the domain adaptation module.
-   It follows the exact training protocol and implementation details described into the main paper and the supplementary material.
+   It follows the exact training protocol and implementation details described into the main paper and supplementary material.
 It trains all layers of the encoder and uses the multi-scale attention computed with the features extracted from the 4th conv block.
    `python3 main.py --exp_name=<name output log folder> --dataset_root=<root path of IDDAv2 train dataset>
    --dataset_root_val=<root path of IDDAv2 val dataset> --dataset_root_test=<root path of RobotCar dataset> --DA_datasets=<path to the RobotCar folder where all scenarios are merged>`
    To resume the training specify `--resume=<path of checkpoint .pth>`
+   To change the encoder specify `--arch=resnet101`
+   To change the semantic segmentation module specify `--semnet=pspnet`
- * Evaluate:
+ * *Evaluate:*
    `python3 eval.py --resume=<path of checkpoint .pth> --dataset_root_val=<root path of IDDAv2 val dataset>
    --dataset_root_test=<root path of RobotCar dataset>`